On minimum integer representations of weighted games: Concluding remarks

-The main result of this paper proves that weighted games with two types of players admit a unique minimum integer representation.
-On the contrary, for three types of players we generate examples without a unique integer representation.
-The addition of these two results to those already known allows us to conclude that a weighted game with $k$~types of voters admits a minimum integer representation \emph{if and only if} $k<3$.
+The main result of this paper is that weighted games with two types of players admit a {\mirep}.
+For three types of players this need not to be the case.
+We have shown that by providing examples of games without a {\mirep}.

-Concerning weighted representations preserving types we found examples of weighted games with $4$~types of voters without a unique representation in integers.
-Nevertheless, it is still an open problem to elucidate whether weighted games with $3$~types of voters admit a unique minimum representation in integers.
-To this end we have tried to generalize our technique from Subsection~\ref{subsec_4_2}, i.~e.{} we may consider the linear program minimizing the sum of the weights and have a closer look at the corners of the corresponding polytope, which are characterized by four equations corresponding to four \textit{tight coalitions} (shift-maximal losing or shift-minimal winning coalitions).
+We found examples of weighted games with four~types of voters without a {\mireppt}.
+It is still an open problem to clarify whether all weighted games with three~types of voters admit a {\mireppt}.
+To adres this lacuna we have tried to generalize our technique from Subsection~\ref{subsec_4_2}.
+One may consider the linear program minimizing the sum of the weights and have a closer look at the corners of the corresponding polytope, which are characterized by four equations corresponding to four \textit{tight types of coalitions} (\smax losing or \smin winning vectors).